 3. Manage doctor-patient relationships

 Doctor-patient relationships largely involve the ability to communicate, and the capacity to empathize.
-The lack of a meaningful relationship between doctor and patient was
+The lack of a meaningful relationship between doctor and patient was proven to lead to poor recovery.
+While good relationships, on the contrary, correlate with improved healthcare such as relief of symptoms, reduction in the number of readmissions, and better disease management.

 While hospital CRM software won’t help you with empathy, it can help you efficiently build and manage relationships with your consumers by providing: